The Leap Years: Production

-The Joan Chen part is not in the novella.
-According to director Jean Yeo, it was added as a marketing decision to get Joan Chen involved, as her presence could help with the distribution of the film.
-It was shot separately, and the 9 minutes of Joan Chen's part was shot by the second unit director.
+The story involving Joan Chen is not part of the novella.
+According to director Jean Yeo, it was added as a marketing decision to get Chen involved, as her presence could help with the distribution of the film.
+It was shot separately, and the 9 minutes of Chen's part was shot by the second unit director.

-Li-Lin's real life ex-husband Allan Wu makes a very brief cameo appearance as Danny, the husband of Kim (Paula Malai Ali), during Li-Ann's second leap year of meeting Jeremy.
+Wong's husband Allan Wu makes a very brief cameo appearance as Danny, the husband of Kim (Paula Malai Ali), during Li-Ann's second leap year of meeting Jeremy.